weskeiser/svelte-hop.nvim/README.md

     require("svelte-hop").setup({
       enabled = true, -- If set to enabled, Svelte-Hop will activate when in a matching directory.
 If disabled, you will have to manually enable Svelte-Hop.
 See activation_pattern. activation_pattern = "*/src/routes/*", -- Svelte-Hop will activate when this pattern is found in the path if enabled is set to true.
-Checks are triggered by BufAdd. keymaps = {
+Checks are triggered by BufAdd. create_if_missing = false, -- Enable to create the route file if it does not exist when attempting to navigate. keymaps = {
         ["+page.svelte"] = "<leader>2",
         ["+page.ts"] = "<leader>3",